 Our I.T network received an upgrade too with more up-to-date hardware and software to help future proof the station with additional servers & workstations, allowing our files and music to be stored more securely.
 Plus the extra workstations enable our volunteers to produce more on-air content and develop features.

-As part of the major upgrade Bedrock invested in new professional broadcast software, Myriad as our main system, which is flexible enough to find requested songs and powerful enough to select music that we know patients like to hear.
-While the new equipment may look small, we can assure it’s very powerful stuff.
-(Our Engineer thinks some mainstream stations ought to be jealous!).
+As part of the major upgrade Bedrock invested in new industry standard broadcast software, Myriad as our main system, which is flexible enough to find requested songs and powerful enough to select music that we know patients like to hear.

 2014: 50 years of Hospital Radio in Havering.